sorens/northatlantic86/docs/north_atlantic_86_manual.md

 ------------
 A. A TF receives one movement point for each 2-1/2 knots of fleet speed.
 A TF will receive a minimum of three movement points.

-B. A TF expends two movement points for each square moved in directions N,S,E, W.
+B. A TF expends two movement points for each square moved in directions `N`,`S`,`E`, `W`.

-C. A TF expends three movement points for each square moved in directions NW, NE, SW, SE.
+C. A TF expends three movement points for each square moved in directions `NW`, `NE`, `SW`, `SE`.

 D. A TF with fewer than two points remaining in its move may not move any further, but it may still "dock".

-E. If you accidentally press the wrong key while moving, you may press the (A) abort key and start your move over.
-This may not be done after you have docked a TF or pressed (0) to end the move.
+E. If you accidentally press the wrong key while moving, you may press the (`A`) abort key and start your move over.
+This may not be done after you have docked a TF or pressed (`0`) to end the move.

 F. A TF may never enter a land square, TFs may move freely through any other square.

 5.3 Entering Harbor - Unloading Ships
 -------------------------------------
-A. A TF that begins move on a friendly base square may enter the harbor and unload cargo by pressing (9) for "dock".
-For a TF that begins its move in a harbor and wishes to remain in the harbor, press (9) to dock.
-For a TF that wishes to exit a harbor but remain in the same square, press (0).
+A. A TF that begins move on a friendly base square may enter the harbor and unload cargo by pressing (`9`) for "dock".
+For a TF that begins its move in a harbor and wishes to remain in the harbor, press (`9`) to dock.
+For a TF that wishes to exit a harbor but remain in the same square, press (`0`).

-B. Each ship may unload a maximum of 18 infantry companies or 3 supply units or an equivalent combination of infantry and supply.
+B. Each ship may unload a maximum of `18` infantry companies or `3` supply units or an equivalent combination of infantry and supply.

 C. While "in harbor" a TF may never be attacked by enemy ships, submarines or missiles.

 D. While "in harbor" a TFs ships are more vulnerable to bombing attack; bomber accuracy is doubled when attacking ships "in harbor".

-E. To unload troops and supplies on an enemy-controlled base (amphibious assault), follow the procedure listed in A, above Ships will unload infantry /supplies at a rate of 9/2 instead of 18/3.
+E. To unload troops and supplies on an enemy-controlled base (amphibious assault), follow the procedure listed in A, above Ships will unload infantry /supplies at a rate of `9/2` instead of `18/3`.
 When unloading at an enemy- controlled base, ships will never enter the harbor.

 5.4 Movement Sequence
 ---------------------
 A. During the movement phase, TFs must be moved sequentially according to TF number.
 Once a TF has completed its move, the action cannot be reversed.

 B. A player may examine the ships in a TF at any time during the TFs movement segment.
-Press the (S) ships key, and the computer will give a complete status display for each ship in the TF.
+Press the (`S`) ships key, and the computer will give a complete status display for each ship in the TF.
 The column heads for the display are explained in section 2.3.

-C. To change a TFs EW(Electronic Warfare) mode, press (M).
+C. To change a TFs EW(Electronic Warfare) mode, press (`M`).
 A TFs EW mode may be either Passive or Active.
 TFs in Passive Mode have all Radars and Active Sonars turned off.
 TFs in Active Mode will automatically reveal their position to enemy searches.
 TFs in active mode will have an increased chance to destroy or jam enemy anti-ship missiles.
 Submarines in active mode will have an increased chance to acquire torpedo targets.
 Active EW- mode is indicated when the words "EW-MODE" are displayed in inverse print.

 6.0 PLANNING LAND ATTACKS
 =========================
 On any turn in which both Soviet and NATO forces occupy either Faroes or Iceland, the computer will request an attack level for both players.
 The attack levels range from 0 to 5, with 0 being no attack, 1 being a very low intensity attack...
 5 being a very high intensity attack.
 The supplies consumed by a particular attack will be equal to the attack level.

 7.0 AIR OPERATIONS
 ==================
-During the Air Operation Phase, a player may (1) launch CAP ; (2) observe search results; (3) launch air strikes; (4) transfer aircraft (5) launch SSM/ASW attacks.
+During the Air Operation Phase, a player may

+    (1) launch CAP
+    (2) observe search results
+    (3) launch air strikes
+    (4) transfer aircraft
+    (5) launch SSM/ASW attacks

 7.1 CAP Missions
 ----------------
 A. At the start of the Air Operation Phase, each player must determine how many of his fighters will fly CAP missions.
 Aircrafts performing CAP may not participate in air strikes or transfers during that turn.

-B. Fighters may fly two types of CAP missions: (1) normal CAP, and (2) long- range CAP.
+B. Fighters may fly two types of CAP missions:

+    (1) normal CAP
+    (2) long- range CAP

 Normal CAP will protect only the TF or airbase from which it originated.
 Long-range CAP will protect any friendly TF within range of the CAP aircraft.
 For CAP purposes, the range equals half the aircraft's strike range.
 Only a fraction of an airgroup performing long-range CAP will intercept an enemy bomber or missile strike.
 (The greater the distance between the CAP's home base and the strike target, the smaller the fraction).
 The number of CAP aircraft eligible to intercept a strike may be further reduced if the strike bombers are armed with long-range standoff missiles.

-C. CAP fighters have two methods of engaging enemy airstrikes: (1) Long-Range Air-to-Air Missile Combat, (2) Dogfight Combat.
+C. CAP fighters have two methods of engaging enemy airstrikes:

+    (1) Long-Range Air-to-Air Missile Combat
+    (2) Dogfight Combat.

 Both Missile and dogfight combat will occur when CAP intercepts airstrikes armed with regular bombs (standoff range=0).
 There is a chance that CAP aircraft will fail to engage enemy air strikes armed with Long-Range Stand-Off Missiles.
+The probability of failure is affected by:

+    (1) stand-off range
-The probability of failure is affected by: (1) stand-off range, (2) CAP air-to-air missile range, (3) range of CAP aircraft, (4) the success of Early Warning Aircraft in detecting the strike.
+    (2) CAP air-to-air missile range
+    (3) range of CAP aircraft
+    (4) the success of Early Warning Aircraft in detecting the strike

 It is possible that CAP will proceed in firing missiles at an airstrike, but fail to engage it in dogfight combat.

 D. Listed below are the AVERAGE/MAXIMUM interception ranges (in km), each type of fighter aircraft:

 ```
                            Long Range CAP
                   Missile    Missile    Dogfight    Dogfight
                    + EW       No EW       + EW       No  EW

 TORNADO    -ADV   320/440    64/70      145/290      31/62
 FALCON     -F16     NM        NM        115/230      29/58
 TOMCAT     -F14   450/550    70/75      125/250      30/60
 EAGLE      -F15   300/400    63/68      125/250      30/60
 HARRIER    -AV8     NM        NM         65/130      27/54
 FORGER     -Y36     NM        NM         55/110      26/53
 FLOGGER    -M23   300/400    63/68      125/250      30/60

                          Normal CAP
                   Missile    Missile    Dogfight    Dogfight
                    + EW       No EW       + EW       No  EW

 TORNADO    -ADV   110/200    25/50       35/70        25/50
 FALCON     -F16     NM        NM         35/70        25/50
 TOMCAT     -F14   160/300    27/55       35/70        25/50
 EAGLE      -F15   110/200    25/50       35/70        25/50
 HARRIER    -AV8     NM        NM         35/70        25/50
 FORGER     -Y36     NM        NM         35/70        25/50
 FLOGGER    -M23   110/200    25/50       35/70        25/50

  + EW = Successful Early Warning
  EW   = Unsuccessful Early Warning
  NM   = Aircraft does not carry long-range missile
 ```

 7.2 Search Missions
 -------------------
 A. Searches are performed automatically each turn by utility aircraft based on ships, carriers, or land bases.
 These aircraft will be listed on the Weapons display.
 The SURFACE/SUBMARINE search ranges for each type of aircraft are listed below:

       HELICOPTER   4/3           RECONNAISSANCE   20/0
       ASW          0/6           EARLY WARNING     8/0

 B. The success of a search attempt is affected by the number of aircraft searching and the distance to the enemy TF/submarine, and the number of ships in the enemy TF.